robzhu/graphql-hackathon/AngularApollo/README.md

 ## Getting Started

-1. `git clone git@github.com:jeffwhelpley/graphql-hackathon.git`
-2. `cd graphql-hackathon`
+1. Make sure your local GraphQL server is running
+1. In your terminal go to the AngularApollo directory
+1. `npm i`
-3. `npm i -g lerna nodemon concurrently typescript tslint @angular/cli`
+1. `npm i -g typescript tslint @angular/cli`
 4. `lerna run build`
-5. open up two terminal windows:
-  * in one, cd to `packages/graphql-server` and then run `npm start`
-  * in the other, cd to `packages/angular-client` and run `ng serve`
+1. `ng serve`
-6. open your browser to [http://localhost:4200](http://localhost:4200)
+1. open your browser to [http://localhost:4200](http://localhost:4200)